AdamImd/AdamImd.github.io/_pages/about.md

     <p>100 Union Street SE</p>
     <p>Minneapolis, MN 55455</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: False # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: True # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items